 - Formal comment response letter addressing pre-submittal comments.

-- Full design layout in AutoCAD prepared in accordance with current Denver Water CAD Standards.
+- Full design layout in AutoCAD prepared in accordance with current Denver Water CAD Standards External Requirements.

-- An AutoCAD Audit Report of the “Water Only” sheet(s) is required for all submittals.
+- An AutoCAD Standard Audit Report of the “Water Only” sheet(s) is required on this and all subsequent submittals.

-- Combined DWF set of the project created from the AutoCAD files.
+- A multi-sheet DWF set of the project created from the AutoCAD files.

-- A full PDF version of the project with fire department’s signature (see below) will also be required on first and final submittals.
+- A multi-sheet PDF of the project with fire department’s signature (see below).

-- Plans will be reviewed and Denver Water review comments will be returned to the engineer within 7 business days from the time of notification via Dropbox.
+- Plans will be reviewed and Denver Water’s review comments will be returned to the engineer within seven business days from the time of notification via Dropbox.

 - A complete easement package, if applicable, shall be prepared in accordance with Chapter 4 of the Engineering Standards (not recorded).